shiva-ovh/docs/pages/web_cloud/docs-gen2/development/troubleshoot-ssh/guide.en-ie.md

 If your environment is [inactive](/glossary.md#inactive-environment) or the deployment has failed, you can't log in to it.
-To make sure the environment is active and the deployment has succeeded, check it using `{{% vendor/cli %}} environment:list` or in the [Console](https://console.platform.sh/) .
+To make sure the environment is active and the deployment has succeeded, check it using `platform environment:list` or in the [Console](https://console.platform.sh/) .

 ## Redeploy your environment

 If you have just added your SSH key or made changes to [access rules](../../administration/administration-users), you need to redeploy your environment before you can access it using SSH keys.
-You can do this in the [Console](https://console.platform.sh/), by running `{{% vendor/cli %}} redeploy`, or by pushing an empty git commit:
+You can do this in the [Console](https://console.platform.sh/), by running `platform redeploy`, or by pushing an empty git commit:

 ```bash
 git commit --allow-empty -m 'chore: force redeploy'